raspberrypilearning/cd-beginner-scratch-sushi/en/step_2.md

 Once you open Scratch, you’ll see a window like the one below.

+--- task ---
-+ Look for each of the following areas and remember where they are.
+Look for each of the following areas and remember where they are.
+--- /task ---

 ### The Stage